 Q. What is your earliest memory?

-A. Riding my red tricycle with handlebars shaped like airplane wings on the sidewalk in our backyard in Lincoln, Nebraska, coming to the end of it and wishing there was more.
+A. Riding my red tricycle with handlebars shaped like airplane wings on the sidewalk in our backyard in Lincoln, Nebraska, coming to the end of it and wishing there were more.

 Q. Why is family such a passion of yours?